ABUKAUTHAR2/laravel-corruptionsystem/README.md

 ## Features

 - User authentication and registration.
-- Reporting corruption incidents with file attachments.
+- Corruption incident reporting with file attachments.
-- Viewing and managing reported incidents.
+- Viewing and management of reported incidents.
 - Admin dashboard with statistics and reporting management.

 ## Getting Started